alexfernandez/alexfernandez.github.io/2026/avis-lxxx.md

 but there have been considerable efforts to contain hydrogen since it is used widely in industrial settings.
 It seems that polymers such as PVA or EVOH are best suited for containing it.

-We can spare 1 kg for the gas bag;
+We should be able to spare 1 kg for the gas bag;
 again for our surface of 21.5 m3 we get an areal density of 47 g/m2.
-This corresponds with very light wrapping paper.
+This corresponds with very light wrapping paper or thin supermarket bags.
 Since PVA is 1.19 g/cm3,
 this gives us a thickness of around 40 microns, which is common in the industry.